 The total yearly cost of spending your retirement at sea depends largely on the cruise line and the accommodations you choose.
 Looking at the cost of standard rooms for each company will give you an indication of how much you can expect to pay.

 Certain cruise lines have rooms designed for full-time living with six month and yearly lease options.
 Others simply allow you to book out a room for a specified period of time.
 Certain cruise lines have special programs for retirees.
+Oceania Cruises offer “around the world in 180 day” cruises for around $41,600 per person and their cruises for 2023 were sold out in a single day.

-Storms Ahead: What to Look Out For
+Planning: What to Look Out For

 - Watch for deals.
 Cruises often offer certain, hard-to-fill rooms or dates at cheaper fares.
 Being willing to be flexible means you could snag yourself a bargain.
+Some cruise ships even offer deals when booking such as free excursions, or unlimited drink packages depending on what your interests are.

 - Book months in advance.
 In her book, cruise ship retiree of 12 years Mama Lee Wachtstetter reveals she gets the best deals by paying for six months at a time.